 Representation and a recurring Girl Power theme

 I had to ask Chris specifically why she decided to create Doc McStuffins as not only an African American character, but also as a girl.
 I wondered if she might be a girl mom like me.
-However, she shared with us that with Doc McStuffins was actually created for her son, but she also felt that representation was important and felt that the essence of the character and message of the show would not be lost by choosing an unrepresented character in animation.
+However, she shared with us that she actually created Doc McStuffins for her son.
+She also felt that representation was important and that the essence of the character and message of the show would not be lost by choosing an unrepresented character in animation.

 Real Family, Real Love, Real Affection